SupportPartners/microsoft-vdi/PeronaDetails.md

 Storage: Azure Premium File Storage

-## Persona 3: Promos/High-end Advertising
+## Persona 3: Graphics, Compositing, and Finishing

+Producing content for:

+Graphics / Promos / High-end Advertising / High-end Broadcast

+Highest performance machine for compositing, graphics and rendering work when meeting tight deadlines.

+Additionally supports 4K, HDR, or 60fps editing with correct workflow and format configuration.

-For personas creating graphics for other groups within the organization using brand guidelines created by Marketing.
-This persona typically needs the highest performance system, as render times are critical.
-They are mostly creating in After Effects, using high fidelity codecs that are designed for compositing, not real-time playback.
-User will edit from attached SSD if a single deployment or shared storage if part of a workgroup.
+Content is hosted on an SSD if a single deployment or shared storage if part of a workgroup.

+* Resolution: 1920x1080 to 4K
-* Resolution: Up to 1080i60
+* Frame-rate: Up to 60fps
-* Codec: DNxHD 145 and DNxHR SQ or ProRes 422 and ProRes HQ
+* Codecs: ProRes HQ/4444, DNxHD 185, DNxHR SQ
+* CPU: 24 Cores
+* GPU: Tesla M60
-* Estimated disk bandwidth required per simultaneous user: 450 Mbps
+* Estimated bandwidth per user: 450 Mbps

 Virtual Machine: